-Kumagaya is known to be the hottest town of Japan, and we mean that quite literally!
-Located in northern Saitama Prefecture, it is a charming scenic spot surrounded by lush greenery and blessed with the pristine river waters of Arakawa and Tonegawa.
+Just north of Tokyo in Saitama Prefecture is the city of Kumagaya.
+Famous for being home to some of Japan's biggest high school rugby teams, it is a charming scenic spot surrounded by lush greenery and blessed with the pristine river waters of Arakawa and Tonegawa.

 Within this vast expanse of abundant nature, you'll find irresistible spots such as Buddhist temples where many go to pray for successful relationships, a kaiyushiki teien, or stroll garden, which has been designated as one of Japan's cultural assets, a retro railway still using steam locomotive trains, delectable local goodies, and more!

-As Kumagaya is also one of the venues where an international rugby union tournament will be held this year in Japan, many have been paying closer attention to the town recently as well.
+As Kumagaya is also one of the venues where the rugby cup will be held this year in Japan, many have been paying closer attention to the town recently as well.

 If you happen to be one of them, here are five must-visit spots we highly recommend you dropping by when you happen to be nearby!

 Menuma Shōdenzan: Coming into close contact with resplendently decorated buildings

 Menuma Shōdenzan is one of the three greatest Shōten Temples in Japan alongside the ones in Asakusa and Ikoma.
 Sanemori Bettō Saitō founded the temple when he enshrined his guardian deity here in 1179 for the common folk.
 The temple was rebuilt in 1760 and its exquisitely intricate decor and architecture bears a close resemblance to Nikkō Tōshō-gū.
 Also known as the Saitama Nikkō, this temple is a designated national treasure of Japan.